ULJ-Yale/qunex/README.md

 * `mnap --function="<command>" --option="<value>" --option="<value>" ...`

-The list of commands and their specific documentation is provided through `ap` command itself using the folowing options:
+The list of commands and their specific documentation is provided through `mnap` command itself using the folowing options:

 * `mnap ?<command>` prints specific help for the specified command.